 - Brussels, Belgium

-If you find yourself in Europe this holiday season, you can see there’s no shortage of Christmas Markets to visit to fulfill all your festive desires!
+If you find yourself in Europe next holiday season, you can see there’s no shortage of Christmas markets to visit to fulfill all your festive desires!
 So go grab some hot wine, and wander through the wooden stalls because this only happens once a year.

-Featured image: Christmas Market, Vienna, Austria (Photo Credit: Alisa Anton)
+Featured image: Christmas market in Vienna, Austria (photo credit: Alisa Anton)